quantumpipes/lucy-in-the-loop/TERMS.md

 third‑party dependencies, models, or plugins and their licenses.
 Maintainers do not audit third‑party contributions.
 See PLUGIN-TERMS.md.

+4a) Outputs License.
+You own your prompts and, to the extent permitted by law, your outputs.
+Outputs are informational and may be wrong or unsafe if misused.
+See OUTPUTS-LICENSE.md for additional terms governing model outputs.

-5) No Warranties; Use at Your Own Risk.
-To the maximum extent permitted by law, the repository, code, models, and documentation are provided “AS IS” and “WITH ALL FAULTS,” without warranties of any kind (express, implied, or statutory), including without limitation merchantability, fitness for a particular purpose, accuracy, non‑infringement, or that outputs are correct, safe, or suitable.
+5) No Warranties; Assumption of Risk.
+To the maximum extent permitted by law, the repository, code, models, documentation, and outputs are provided “AS IS” and “WITH ALL FAULTS,” without warranties of any kind (express, implied, or statutory), including without limitation merchantability, fitness for a particular purpose, accuracy, non‑infringement, or that outputs are correct, safe, or suitable.
+You understand and agree you use Lucy at your own risk.

 6) Limitation of Liability.
 To the maximum extent permitted by law, Quantum Pipes, LLC, contributors, and maintainers will not be liable for any indirect, incidental,